cicco94/scala-akka-for-java-spring-developers/README.md

-# Scala Akka for Java Spring Developers
+# Scala Akka Slick demo
-This project introduces java-spring developers to scala-akka framework

 We will follow this common pattern: Controller -> Service -> Repository -> Service -> Controller

 ### Run the environment